 Children’s attendance at groups.

 The Record Management Societies guidance for schools indicates that attendance records should be retained for 3 years.
 The Church of England guidance does not stipulate a retention period, however, the Methodist Church guidance of best practice in retaining records indicates that attendance records should be archived and retained permanently.
-The guidance can be found here.
 We would suggest that retention of attendance information in an archive should be sufficient to identify when children attended and which leaders were working in groups in the event of future allegations of historic abuse and so should coincide with the retention of records of allegations against a member of staff or volunteer.